sosan/scenarios-istio/service-mesh-vs-ingress/step5/text.md

 The Istio ingress gateway is a specialized proxy that sits at the edge of the mesh and controls access to the services within the cluster from the public network.

-It is exposed by a Kubernetes Service of type LoadBalancer, which can be queried using:
+It is exposed by a Kubernetes Service of type LoadBalancer, which can be query default using:

 ```plain
 kubectl get svc -n istio-system --selector istio=ingressgateway